Xelentra1/AUTH.GG-CPP-EXAMPLE/README.md

-# AUTH.GG-CPP-EXAMPLE
-does currently not compile (atleast for me)
+does currently not compile (atleast for me) but gives less errors because its using a better and newer http lib (u can prob fix it up easily)

-#install cUrl over nutGet
+# install cUrl over nutGet